 Jack Lang is an academic, serial entrepreneur and business angel with countless legendary successes to his name.
-His most recent success story, which revolutionized computing itself and made it accessible to even the poorest members of global society is the Raspberry Pi , which created ripples in the world of Education and IT.
+His most recent success story, Raspberry Pi, revolutionized computing itself and made it accessible to even the poorest members of global society.
+Besides, it created ripples in the world of Education and IT.
 He was the co-founder of Electronic Share Information, which was one of the first electronic trading systems in the world, later being acquired by E*Trade in 1995.
 Another startup he co-founded was Artimi, which manufactured the next generation of ultra-wideband wireless chips.
 Outside of his role as a serial entrepreneur building solutions to the world’s greatest challenges, Jack is an active academic.
 At the University of Cambridge, he is a lecturer examining and teaching courses in Business Studies, Entrepreneurship, and E-commerce.
 He is also a By-Fellow and Director of Studies at Emmanuel College.
-Recently, StageYou met Jack to understand how the Raspberry Pi, which offers low-cost computing is empowering children to become creators rather than consumers of technology.
+Recently, StageYou met Jack to understand how the Raspberry Pi, which offers low-cost computing, is empowering children to become creators rather than consumers of technology.

 StageYou: What is your definition of digital transformation?